-St Brides Spa Hotel
+St Brides Spa Hotel, Pembrokeshire

-The luxurious St Brides Spa Hotel is perfectly perched on a cliff overlooking Saundersfoot’s harbour and beach.
+The luxurious four-star St Brides Spa Hotel is perfectly perched on a cliff overlooking Saundersfoot’s busy harbour and beach.
 When you’re relaxing in the outdoor infinity pool, which is heated to blood temperature even on frosty days, you can’t help feeling just the tiniest bit smug.

-Nefyn and District Golf Club
+Nefyn and District Golf Club, Llŷn Peninsula

-Celtic Manor Resort
+Celtic Manor Resort, Newport

 The Welsh billionaire Sir Terry Matthews bought the hospital in which he was born, transformed it into a luxury hotel, built a whole new leisure complex behind it, added a conference centre, fine dining restaurants and three championship golf courses, brought The 2010 Ryder Cup to Wales, and… well, isn’t that enough?
-The Celtic Manor Resort near Newport, South Wales, is simply an extraordinary place to spend a long weekend.
+The five-star Celtic Manor Resort near Newport, South Wales, is simply an extraordinary place to spend a long weekend.

 voco® St David’s Cardiff